Acoustic, Electronic Or Hybrid? Read our Beginners Guide To Drums if you want to play drums but don't know where to start!

 - In general, the increasing of rhythmic skills increases students' confidence.

-Stagg Drumkits are great, with prices starting at just over £100( subject to change) making their kits the most affordable starter kits we sell.
+Mapex Tornado kits are great value, with prices starting at under £300 (subject to change) making their kits the most affordable starter kits we sell.
 If you're on a budget then other musical instruments may offer a fun alternative for children to experiment with rhythm: Our selection of Percussion Instruments includes shakers, Tambourines and Cajons.

 Acoustic vs. Electronic Drums: Which One To Choose?